 - Excess baggage fee will apply if the golf kit weighs more than 15 kg/33 lb.

-- The kit can contain a pair of skis, a pair of boots or one snowboard, a pair of boots and single pair of standard water skis.
+- The kit can contain a pair of skis, a pair of boots, one snowboard, and a single pair of standard water skis.

 - Standard charges equivalent to 3 kg/7 lb of excess baggage will apply.

-- One skiing kit can also be carried under free baggage allowance.
-Additional charges will apply in absence of free baggage allowance.
+- One skiing kit can also be carried under a free baggage allowance.
+Additional charges will apply in the absence of free baggage allowance.

 - Anything in addition to the ski kit will be charged the normal excess baggage rate.

-- The angling kit shall be treated equivalent to 4 kg/9 lb of excess baggage.
+- The angling kit shall be treated as equivalent to 4 kg/9 lb of excess baggage.

-- The kit may be pooled with free baggage allowance.
-If it weighs more than baggage allowance, the passenger will be charged.
+- The kit may be pooled with a free baggage allowance.
+The passenger will be charged if it weighs more than the baggage allowance.

-- The kit will be charged at 50% of excess baggage charge.
+- The kit will be charged at 50% of the excess baggage charge.

 - Only one kit per passenger can be pooled with the free baggage.

-- Excess weight of an additional kit shall be charged as an extra piece.
+- The excess weight of an additional kit shall be charged as an extra piece.

 Under normal circumstances, passengers will not be permitted to carry bulky musical instruments or other fragile items in the cabin.
-These items might cause inconvenience to other passengers and can be a possible safety risk or hazard in case of turbulent weather or emergencies.
+These items may cause inconvenience to other passengers and can be a safety risk or hazard in case of turbulent weather or emergencies.

 - Passengers are required to pack these items adequately when taking them as checked-in baggage.

-- To identify and ensure that baggage containing fragile items is handled with care, we will attach a Fragile label to it.
+- We will attach a Fragile label to the item to identify and ensure that baggage containing fragile items is handled with care.

 For items that meet requirements, you can book an extra seat to carry them in the cabin.